 How to Apply

-In addition to Archbishop Riordan’s regular online application (due December 5, 2016), students interested in applying for the RSP must submit a recent (within three years) psycho-educational evaluation that shows a diagnosis of a mild to moderate learning disability, spectrum disorder, NVLD, ADD/ADHD or any OHI.
+In addition to Archbishop Riordan’s regular online application, students interested in applying for the RSP must submit a recent (within three years) psycho-educational evaluation that shows a diagnosis of a mild to moderate learning disability, spectrum disorder, NVLD, ADD/ADHD or any OHI.
 An interview is also required with RSP staff.

 For questions about the program, including possible educational tax benefits and financial aid specific to the RSP, please contact: Mr. Nate Simon, MA, Director of RSP, email@example.com or (415) 586-8200 ext.
 222.

-Please see this document for a description of RSP Fees for the 2016-2017 school year.
+Please see this document for fees for the 2018-19 school year.